hippware/dawdle/README.md

 These values can also be set by using the environment variables `DAWDLE_SQS_REGION`, `DAWDLE_SQS_DELAY_QUEUE`, and `DAWDLE_SQS_MESSAGE_QUEUE`.

+The configuration should be managed either via `config.exs` or by setting the environment variables.
+Trying to mix the two will result in some changes being overwritten in surprising ways.
+Caveat emptor.

 ## Setting Up Your SQS Queues